Nearly Four Decades of Excellence in Pharmacokinetics Education

 • Fully Virtual Format

 Attend from anywhere.
-Materials emailed before each session.
+Materials emailed before the course begins.
 Answer keys distributed after each workshop.

 The New Findings: Beyond Traditional Teaching